 The MacBook Pro is fairly pricy to recommend, especially if you don't need the extra power.
-The 13" starts at $1300 and 15" is a whopping $2000 (for the older model without the touch bar).
-We hate to say it, but if you are on a budget and want a larger screen, you might be better of with a PC.
+The 13" starts at $1299 and the 15" is a whopping $2399.
+We hate to say it, but if you are on a budget and need a larger screen laptop, you might be better of with a PC.

 Past research has suggested that it may be worth overcoming the sticker shock of a Mac because the maintenance costs of a PC might mean more over the life of the machine, but it's not clear if those findings are still relevant today.

 If you are eligible for academic pricing, it can make the cost of a Mac more palatable.